How to Write a 5 Paragraph Essay

 General Grading Rubric

-Several schools and universities worldwide use several different types of rubrics, but one of the most standard rubric styles is the 5 point style, where it is broken down into 5 segments: Focus, Organization, Conventions, Style, and Content.
+Several schools and universities worldwide use different rubrics, but one of the most standard rubric styles is the 5 point style.
+This style is broken down into five segments: Focus, Organization, Conventions, Style, and Content.

-- Focus: Did the writer spend his time proving his thesis?
-Did he accomplish his goal?
+- Focus: Did the writer spend his time proving their thesis?
+Did they accomplish their goal?

-- Organization: Was the essay fluid and were the transitions in between paragraphs smooth?
-Did the writer follow the proper outline and not diverge from the set structure?
+- Organization: Was the essay readable, were the transitions between paragraphs smooth and did the writer follow the proper outline format and not diverge from the set structure?

-- Style: Did the writer use high-level vocabulary, were words rarely repeated, how creative were his sentence structures?
+- Style: Did the writer use high-level vocabulary, were words rarely repeated, and how original were their sentence structures?

-- Content: Did the writer properly prove his argument?
-Were his statements logical and factual?
-Did he create strong arguments?
+- Content: Did the writer adequately prove his argument, and were their statements logical, reliable, and factual?

 Conclusion: Things to Remember